ariannelafraise/Bloometti/README.md

 ![profile embed](media/profile.png)

 #### /ephemeral
-Enable or disable ephemeral mode.
-This mode makes all interactions with the bot hidden from other users.
+Toggle ephemeral mode.
+This mode makes all your interactions with the bot hidden from other users.

 #### /setcolor [hexcode*: #FFFFFF]
 Set the color of your profile to a specific HEX code.